-Golf architect Mike DeVries is a craftsman who insists on being personally involved with all aspects of golf course development, including feature shaping of the putting greens and bunkers.
+Golf architect Mike DeVries is a craftsman who is personally involved with all aspects of a golf course's development, including feature shaping of the putting greens and bunkers.

 By being on-site consistently throughout the construction process, DeVries also enables himself to continually study the land, reacting to newly revealed opportunities and improving upon his original design concepts.
 This evolutionary process inevitably results in a unique golf course of enduring quality.